 Under Scenario 2, groundwater storage decreased by 1,338 AF in the Model Domain from 2005 to 2023, for an average annual storage change of -70 AFY.
 Annual groundwater storage changes varied widely from -3,941 to 4,871 AF.
 Annual recharge also varied from 3,259 to 11,483 AF.
 Modeled average annual recharge was 6,372 AF, in comparison to the adjudicated safe yield of 5,500 AFY.
-The increase in average annual recharge compared to Scenario 1 was due to concomitant increases in artificial recharge of SWP water with increases in urban water demands.
+The increase in average annual recharge of SWP water with increases in urban water demands.

 The greatest groundwater level declines in Hydrologic Unit 4 occurred in the vicinities of the two northwest-southeast trending fault zones and generally ranged from 20 to 30 feet.
 Within Hydrologic Unit 2, the greatest groundwater level declines also ranged from 20 to 30 feet and occurred in proximity to production wells 32S/33E-28D, 32S/33E-28J2, and 32S/33E-29R.
 Except from 2008 to 2010, annual artificial recharge rates in the Antelope Basin increased concomitantly with annual increases in urban water demands by the City and GHCSD.
-By Fall
+By Fall tehachapi basin final report 06-11-09